M60 machine gun: M60D

-An M60D machine gun on the M23 Armament Subsystem.
+An M60D machine gun in the M23 Armament Subsystem mounted on a UH-1D/H helicopter.

 The M60D is a mounted variant of the standard M60.
 It can be mounted on boats, vehicles and as a pintle-mounted door gun in helicopters.
 When used in aircraft, it differs from the M60C in that it is not controlled by the pilot—rather, it is mounted in a door and operated by a member of the crew.
 Like the rest of the M60 family, it is an air-cooled, gas-operated, belt-fed weapon.
 Unlike other models, however, the M60D normally has spade grips and an aircraft ring-type sight or similar, as well as an improved ammunition feed system.
 A canvas bag is also affixed to the gun to capture ejected casings and links, preventing them from being sucked into the rotor blades or into an engine intake.
-The M60D was equipped on the UH-1B Huey (using the M23, XM29, M59, and the Sagami mounts), the CH-47 Chinook (using the M24 and M41 mounts) in both door and ramp locations, the ACH-47A "Guns-A-Go-Go" variant of the Chinook (using the XM32 and XM33 mounts), and on the UH-60 Black Hawk (using the M144 mount).
+The M60D was equipped on the UH-1D/H Huey (using the M23, XM29, M59, and the Sagami mounts), the CH-47 Chinook (using the M24 and M41 mounts) in both door and ramp locations, the ACH-47A "Guns-A-Go-Go" variant of the Chinook (using the XM32 and XM33 mounts), and on the UH-60 Black Hawk (using the M144 mount).
 The M60D is also used by the British on Royal Air Force Chinooks.
 In US service, the M60D has been primarily replaced by the M240H.
 The M60D is still manufactured by U.S. Ordnance and still used on the SH-60 Seahawk.

+CAR60

+Rock Island Arsenal introduced an M60 upgrade package in 1983 to any existing model to make the weapon more lightweight and easier for a soldier to handle.
+The upgrade package came with a shorter/lightweight fluted barrel, M14 bipod on gas block and M16 vertical foregrip attachment on gas piston tube.
+Although this upgrade was an improvement over the original M60, it was replaced in 1985 by the Saco Defense M60E3 which was deemed superior to the RIA CAR60.